Close Button

 Our solution supports instant messaging via SIP SIMPLE for on-net communication.
 All you need is a SIP infrastructure that supports the protocol.
 Otherwise, we also have IM via Web Services in case you want to send SMSs outside of your provider’s network.

 Need a white label VoIP softphone platform quickly and easily?
 Get in touch with our team today.
-Our fully customizable solution will streamline communication and keep your business ready for a competitive new year on the market.
+Our fully customizable softphone solution will streamline communication and keep your business ready for a competitive new year on the market.

 Recommended For You